schmoelder/diss/doc/02_model_based_design/05_design_solution.md

 By exploiting simplified problem formulations or analytical results, they avoid the need for full numerical simulations, making them particularly useful as a first step in process design or as a source of initial estimates for subsequent optimization.
 Examples include the use of empirical equations or pre-determined values to estimate key parameters, statistical or machine learning techniques to model process behavior, and optimization algorithms to efficiently identify the best solutions.

-One notable shortcut method is the application of equilibrium theory.
+One notable shortcut method is the application of equilibrium theory (see {numref}`equilibrium_model` and {numref}`analytical_solutions`).
-Although it assumes the absence of kinetic limitations, which may not hold for certain scenarios, such as the separation of larger molecules, it serves as a foundational concept in several design methods.
+Although it assumes the absence of kinetic limitations, which may not hold in all scenarios, its analytical framework captures fundamental multicomponent phenomena and underpins several shortcut design methods {cite}`SchmidtTraub2020`.
-Equilibrium theory provides inherent boundaries for process design, making it a valuable starting point {cite}`SchmidtTraub2020`.
-This approach is particularly useful in the design and operation of SMB processes.
+A prominent application is the design and operation of SMB processes.
-The central idea is to determine an operating region for dimensionless flow rate ratios where a complete separation of a two-component mixture is achievable in a (theoretical) true moving bed (TMB) process.
+The central idea is to identify an operating region of dimensionless flow rate ratios for which complete separation of a two-component mixture is achievable in a (theoretical) true moving bed (TMB) process.
-For linear isotherms, this operating region takes the shape of a triangle and is commonly referred to as the *triangle theory*.
+For linear isotherms, this region has a triangular shape and is commonly referred to as the *triangle theory*.
-Originally developed for linear isotherms, this theory has since been extended to other isotherm models, such as the Langmuir isotherm {cite}`Mazzotti2006`.
+While originally derived for linear isotherms, the framework has since been extended to nonlinear models such as the Langmuir isotherm {cite}`Mazzotti2006`.

 Equilibrium theory also finds application in the design of MR-SSR processes (see {numref}`mrssr`).
 In this context, it is used to predict the breakthrough of components and determine the optimal times to switch recycling valves and fractionation intervals {cite}`Kaspereit2005,Kaspereit2011`.